eugenioclrc/satoshi-dollar/README.md

     -   Ensure the oracle provides accurate BTC/USD price data in the expected format.

+4. **Transfer ownership of SatoshiDollar**: Transfer Ownership of the SatoshiDollar contract to the Manager contract.
 * * * * *

 Usage Examples